About the American Eel

 Eating Qualities

 – This is a gourmet fish in the Asian markets and is often used in Sushi.
-It tends to be bony by American standards but is good smoked.
-State and World Records – The largest on record is an approximately 60-inch long male weighing about 16 pounds.
+It tends to be bony by American standards, but it is good smoked.
+State and World Records – The largest on record is an approximately 60-inch-long male weighing about 16 pounds.